 Russian volatility: Obstacle to firm survival and diversification

-Alvaro González, Leonardo Iacovone, Hari Subhash, 12 February 2014
+Alvaro González, Leonardo Iacovone, Hari Subhash 12 February 2014

-Simon Commander, Alexander Plekhanov, 29 January 2013
+Simon Commander, Alexander Plekhanov 29 January 2013

 Russia aims to diversify its economy, thereby moving away from its dependence on oil and gas.
 Despite much political rhetoric, our research (European Bank for Reconstruction and Development 2012) indicates that, to date, relatively little has been achieved.
 Oil and gas still account for nearly 70% of total merchandise exports and around a half of the federal budget.
 Figure 1 shows the increasing share of minerals in total exports when measured in constant prices.